rui314/chibicc/README.md

 1.0.3 trying to add some sanitizing functions and check if arguments have valid allowed characters (probably too strict!).

 1.0.4 Fixing the output directory for dependencies "xxx.d" when -MD option is set, the output "xxx.d" file is generated in the current directory if no -o parameter defined or in the directory defined by -o parameter (issue #30).
 Adding Dockerfile and a devcontainer for those who want to play with that (issue #23).
 Typecheck void type expressions in return and assignment (issue #41).
 Binary add segfaults when at least 1 arg is non-numeric, and both are non-pointer types (issue #42).
 It's UB to have a call to va_start without a corresponding call to va_end (issue #51).
-Fix bug in codegen.c (issue #52)
+Fix bug in codegen.c (issue #52). fix issue in main.c (issue #54).